 Disappointing latency performance.
 The Sony WI-C300 have about 237ms of latency which is on the high side of most Bluetooth headphones making them even less suitable for watching movies and gaming.

-The Sony WI-C300 are a basic wireless in-ear decent enough for most use cases.
-They have moderately balanced sound, a decent battery life and wireless range, and a simple design that's easy to use but doesn't have the best feedback.
+The Sony WI-C300 are basic wireless in-ears, decent enough for most use cases.
+They have a moderately balanced sound, a decent battery life and wireless range, and a simple design that's easy to use but doesn't have the best feedback.
 They're also a bit more comfortable than typical in-ears thanks to their small buds.
 Unfortunately, they do not come with a lot of tip options, and their build quality doesn't feel as durable as some of the other wireless in ears in their price range compared below.
 They also do not block noise as well as more conventional in-ear designs.
-Check our recommendations for the best sounding wireless earbuds.
+Check our recommendations for the best sounding wireless earbuds, the best Bluetooth earbuds under $50 and the best wireless earbuds.

 The JBL E25BT are better headphones overall than the Sony WI-C300.
 The JBLs also have a higher-end build quality and a flatter battery module with better cable management.
 The E25BT also have a longer battery life and a more balanced sound with a deeper bass.
 The WI-C300, on the other hand, support NFC which makes them slightly easier to pair with mobile phones.